 3) Buddhism, which can be subsequently divided into Mahayana (Indian) Buddhism, Tibetan Buddhism and Japanese Buddhism , each with its own peculiarities ;

-4) Islam, which includes Islamic philosophy as well as Islamic theology (Quran anbd Hadith) and Sufism which is Islam's mystical practice;
+4) Islam, which includes Islamic philosophy as well as Islamic theology (Quran and Hadith) and Sufism which is Islam's mystical practice;

-5) Ancient Iran's tradition called Mazdeism which can be defined as a theology of light and darkness ;
+5) The Ancient Iran's tradition called Zoroastrianism which can be defined as a theology of light and darkness ;

-6) Japanese religion, Shinto together with the Bushido which is the Samurai code of conduct as well as a theoretical framework for the Japaense martial arts ,
+6) The Japanese religion, Shinto together with the Bushido which is the Samurai code of conduct as well as a theoretical framework for the Japanese martial arts;

 It is good to point out, therefore, that even the choice of sections or topics is not random.
-I have therefore excluded both everything that pertains to: 1) esotericism in the strict sense, which nevertheless boasts a fair number of “serious topics” that would have been interesting to deal with as well as a certain literary tradition that includes authors such as Renee Guenon or Elemire Zolla; 2) occultism or “magic” , as I consider this to be a diversion from the true meaning of Eastern philosophy as a whole; 3) “world” traditions such as Christianity or Judaism as they cannot be considered truly “Eastern” in the sense in which this term also designates an opposition to the Judeo-Christian and Hellenic West , founded on other texts, other traditions and other languages, like the Greek and Latin languages as opposed to Arabic, Chinese and Sanskrit; or the Bible, Plato and Aristotle as opposed to Lao Tze, Avicenna or the Pali canon of Buddha .
+It has been necessary to exclude everything that pertains to: 1) esotericism in the strict sense of the word, which nevertheless boasts a fair number of “serious topics” that would have been interesting to deal with as well as a certain literary tradition that includes authors such as Reneè Guenon or Elemire Zòlla; 2) Occultism and “magic” , as this is a diversion from the true meaning of Eastern philosophy as a whole; and 3) world-wide traditions such as Christianity and Hebraism as they cannot be considered truly “Eastern” in the sense in which this term also designates a diversity or an opposition to the Hebrew-Christian and Hellenic West , founded on other texts, other traditions and other languages like the Hebrew, Greek and Latin languages for example as opposed to the Arabic, Chinese and Sanskrit languages; or texts like the Bible and Plato's and Aristotle's philosophical works as opposed to Lao Tze's or Avicenna's works or the Pali canon of Buddha .
+And even though the Hebraic and Christian religions sprung up in Galilea , and thus in the "East" of the world, they soon spread to the West becoming the pillars of the Western world after the fall of the Roman empire and the eclipse of the Nordic and Celtic religions during the first millenium AD.

 This site therefore wants to remedy that.

-The Hidden Ring wishes its visitors a happy journey towards the unknown part of the world.
+The Hidden Ring wishes its visitors a happy journey towards the most unknown parts of the (philosophical) world.

 "The Hidden Ring - A website about Oriental Studies" - Created by Guido Elias R. Contino on behalf of Glucksmann Digital.net.
 All rights reserved. © 2024